Wynntils/Antiope/README.md

 ## Usage

-To use the library, you first need to download [Discord's native library](https://dl-game-sdk.discordapp.net/2.5.6/discord_game_sdk.zip).
+To use the library, you first need to download [Discord's native library](https://discord.com/developers/docs/game-sdk/sdk-starter-guide).
-Extract the ZIP file and remember where you put it.
+Extract the ZIP file and remember where you put it. v3.2.1 appears to work fine, but v2.5.6 is also available.

 In code the first step is initializing the Core.
 To do this you need to pass the path to Discord's native library as an argument.
 You can find this library in the directory you just extracted the ZIP file at ``lib/x86_64/discord_game_sdk.dll`` (for 64-bit Windows)